espressomd/espresso/doc/sphinx/introduction.rst

-Note that only one instance of the System class can be created due to limitations in the simulation core. :ref:`Properties of the System class<Setting global variables in Python>` are used to access the parameters concerning the simulation system such as box geometry, time step or :ref:`cell-system<Cellsystems>`: ::
+Note that only one instance of the System class can be created due to limitations in the simulation core. :ref:`Properties of the System class<Setting global variables>` are used to access the parameters concerning the simulation system such as box geometry, time step or :ref:`cell-system<Cellsystems>`: ::

     print(f"The box dimensions are {system.box_l}")